-Read the 2018 Texas Regional Report — compiled from an analysis of the 12 Comptroller Economic Regions.
+The 2018 Texas Regional Report has been compiled from an analysis of the 12 Comptroller Economic Regions.

-Get an overview of population, income, jobs, wages and education trends of Texas' 12 economic regions.
+Get an overview of population, income, jobs, wages and education trends of in each of Texas' 12 economic regions.

 For details on Texas revenues and expenditures, read the State of Texas Annual Cash Report